 EFSA’s Panel on Dietetic Products, Nutrition and Allergies (NDA) last week rejected Malta-based ICP Ltd’s claim that a marine-derived herbal extract called Padina pavonica could increase bone mineral density (BMD) despite the presence of four, peer-reviewed human intervention studies plus other research.

-The extract was present in a prototype product called Dictyolone.
+The brown algae extract was present in a prototype product called Dictyolone.

 In calling out EFSA as bullies, ICP (Institute of Cellular Pharmacology) managing director Charles Saliba told us this morning that he could not understand the logic behind the NDA’s rejection of the statistical methods employed in the studies, despite those studies being accepted by “respected” peer review journals.